Zhehan-Z/nanofolio/README.md

 As many customizations are written directly in the code and not modifiable, the ZhehanZ NanoFolio is not yet ready for distribution.

-**Please refrain from deploying this template in a production environment.**
+**Please refrain from deploying this template in a production environment.** A production-ready version will be available in the near future.

 ## Development